sachin-shetty/bifrost/docs/deployment.md

 # Introduction

-bifrost is a cloud-native openresty based application, deployed as a helm chart in to kubernetes cluster.
+bifrost is a cloud-native openresty based application, deployed as a helm chart on a kubernetes cluster.

 ### Preparing to deploy
 1. Identify the region to deploy bifrost. bifrost should be deployed in a region closest to your users, for e.g. if your application is deployed in US West Coast and you have a lot of users in Singapore complaining about speed, you should deploy bifrost in APAC and in a sub-region closest to your users